rjdpm/anti-samples/README.md

 In this paper, we propose a novel algorithm that effectively neutralizes the influence of a specific data subset on an existing trained model.
 Our algorithm generates noise that acts in opposition to the target data subset while preserving a significant amount of model performance on the remaining datapoints.

 We present two results:
-- **Unlearning-30**: 30% of the data is used in the train-to-unlearn step.
+- **Unlearning-30**: 30% of the retain data is used in the train-to-unlearn step.
-- **Unlearning-100**: 100% of the data is used in the train-to-unlearn step.
+- **Unlearning-100**: 100% of the retain data is used in the train-to-unlearn step.

 Empirical results for these are demonstrated on a ResNet18 model using the CIFAR-10 dataset.
 The experiments can be found in the following notebooks:
 - `test_example_single_class_unlearning_30.ipynb`